 Monica Lam is a Professor in the Computer Science department at Stanford University since 1988.
-She holds a B.Sc. from the University of British Columbia, and a PhD from Carnegie Mellon University.
-Monica is a Member of the National Academy of Engineering and a co-author of one of the most popular Computer Science textbooks: Compilers, Principles, Techniques, and Tools (2nd Edition), known as the Dragon book.
-Professor Lam’s current research centres on virtual assistants with an emphasis on privacy protection.
+She holds a B.Sc. from the University of British Columbia, and a Ph.D. from Carnegie Mellon University.
 She is the faculty director of the Open Virtual Assistant Lab (OVAL) which builds Genie, the open-source virtual assistant.

-[Q] Where do you see the voice technology going?
-What types of applications do excite you the most?
+[Q3]: Where do you see the voice technology going?

 I think that all applications in the future will be multimodal with a voice component.
 Today there are over 20 million web developers, I think we will have 20 million voice interface developers in the future.
 This interface is useful across the board for many different applications.
 What excites me the most is the idea that in the future we will have an assistant on our ears at all times via earbuds.
 We won’t need to have to pull out a phone to get access to digital information.

 [Q4]: The voice market is dominated by Big Tech, what are the risks of such dominance?

 The worldwide web is an open platform where companies can freely put up information for all to see.
 If the voice market ends up being controlled by just a couple of companies, many businesses will be hurt, which eventually will hurt the consumers.
 Moreover, virtual assistants are in the position of collecting a massive amount of personal information about the users.
 Leaving all personal information in the hands of a couple of companies would give them too much power over the consumers.
 It is thus a